Debra Lafave: Legal proceedings

 Lafave's plea deal effectively ended her teaching career.
 As part of her plea deal, Lafave was required to surrender her teaching license and was banned from ever teaching in Florida again.
 No state will grant a teaching license to anyone convicted of sexual misconduct or related offenses.
 Under the terms of her probation, she had to be home by 10 p.m. every day, could not leave Hillsborough County without a judge's permission, and could not be around minors.
 She also had to register as a sex offender.
 There was widespread skepticism as to whether a man guilty of lewd or lascivious battery would have received equally mild punishment.

-On December 8, 2005, Marion County Circuit Judge Hale Stancil rejected the plea deal, claiming that any agreement that did not require Lafave to serve some prison time "would undermine the credibility of this court, and the criminal justice system as a whole, and would erode public confidence in our schools."
+On December 8, 2005, Marion County Circuit Judge Hale Stancil rejected the plea deal, claiming that any agreement not requiring prison time "would undermine the credibility of this court, and the criminal justice system as a whole, and would erode public confidence in our schools."
 He set a trial date for April 10, 2006.
 The Marion County state's attorney subsequently dropped the charges.
-In a statement, the prosecutors cited an assessment by psychologist Martin Lazoritz that found "M.M." would be so severely traumatized by a potential trial that it would take as long as eight years for him to recover.
+In a statement, the prosecutors cited an assessment by psychologist Martin Lazoritz that found "M.M." would be so severely traumatized by a trial that it may take eight years for him to recover.